Zjtep/Zjtep.github.io/_posts/2015-08-16-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "[Philosophy] The Greatest Wealth is to Live Content with Little"
+title:  "[Philosophy] Plato 'The Greatest Wealth is to Live Content with Little'"
 date:   2019-12-01 15:36:27
 categories: jekyll update
 ---